labex-labs/open-source-labs/css/30-seconds-of-css/lab-alternating-text/step1.md

 # Alternating Text

+`index.html` and `style.css` have already been provided in the VM.

-To create an alternating text animation:
+To create an alternating text animation, follow these steps:

-1. Add a `<span>` for the text that will be alternated.
+1. Create a `<span>` element with a class of "alternating" and an `id` of "alternating-text" to hold the text that will be alternated:
-2. Define an animation called `alternating-text` that hides the `<span>` by setting `display: none`.
-3. In JavaScript, define an array of words to be alternated and use the first word to initialize the `<span>`.
-4. Add an event listener to the `'animationiteration'` event using `EventTarget.addEventListener()`.
-This will run the `listener()` function whenever an iteration of the animation is completed.
-5. In the `listener()` function, update the content of the `<span>` to the next word in the array using `Element.innerHTML`.

 ```html
 <p>I love coding in <span class="alternating" id="alternating-text"></span>.</p>
 ```

+2. In the CSS, define an animation called `alternating-text` that will make the `<span>` element disappear by setting `display: none`:
 ```css
 .alternating {
   animation-name: alternating-text;